Bhoopesh123/aws/README_EC2.md

 # EC2 Creation on AWS Cloud

-Kindly follow the below steps to create EC2 Instance(Windows and Linux) Creation on AWS Cloud
+Kindly follow the below steps to create EC2 Instance(Windows and Linux) creation on AWS Cloud

 # 1. Go to the below link for creating a new EC2 Instance